Mother charged after 6-year-old son burned in fiery Grand Parkway crash in NW Harris County

 The child was taken to UTMB Galveston with severe burns and was in critical condition.

-The 28-year-old mother was stable at Memorial Herman and faces intoxication assault charges related to the crash, according to Teare.
+The 28-year-old mother was stable at Memorial Hermann Hospital and faces intoxication assault charges related to the crash, according to Teare.

 "The first officers on scene got to talk to her.
 She admitted she was drinking at a residence prior to this," Teare said.
 "When you think about what life this child has had for his 6 years on the planet, it's pretty tragic."